Unifying Direct and Indirect Learning for Safe Control of Linear Systems: Simulation Results

+A stabilizing input is first applied to the system to collect data.
+Fig.~\ref{l1} illustrates the system set \( \theta = [A \;\; B] \in \mathbb{R}^{2 \times 3} \) in all dimensions, with $r=\rho$ in \eqref{LPf} in Algorithm 1.
+As shown in Fig. 1, incorporating only \( \bar{A}^w \) and \( \bar{B}^w \) into \( A^C \) and \( B^C \) (as in Theorem~\ref{clrep}) yields the red region, reducing the initial uncertainty shown by dark blue.
+Adding prior knowledge constraints further shrinks the set, forming the green region.
+The closed-loop matrix zonotope \( \cal{M}_{cl} \) is then constructed via~\eqref{clset}, as detailed in Theorem~\ref{clrep}.
+After collecting a few online data samples, the uncertainty set tightens (blue region), and is further refined through successive refinement steps (e.g., the purple region).

-A controller in the form of \( u(t) = U_0 V_K [x_1 \;\; x_2]^\top \) is then learned using Theorem~\ref{th3}.
-As shown in Fig.~\ref{phase}, when all constraints are enforced with \( \lambda = 0.98 \) and $\alpha =1$, the phase portrait displays trajectories initiated from various boundary points of the safe set.
-All trajectories remain within the safe region and converge to the origin, thereby guaranteeing both safety and stability.
-The corresponding state evolution over time is presented in Fig.~\ref{state}, further demonstrating the system's convergence behavior.
+To show the performance improvement, we set $r=\lambda$ in \eqref{LPf} when using Algorithm 1.
+For $T = 15$, Monte Carlo simulations over 100 trials show that Algorithm 1 decreased $\lambda$ on average by 0.16.
+Among the trials, the largest observed decrease was 0.31 (from 0.83 to 0.52), clearly indicating improved performance as more data becomes available.
+As shown in Fig.~\ref{phase}, the phase portrait shows that all trajectories remain within the safe region and converge to a neighborhood of the origin, thereby guaranteeing both safety and stability.

-To assess the impact of uncertainty modeling on the feasibility and conservativeness of the controller synthesis, we compare two cases in the computation of \( l_j \) in \eqref{lj}: (i) with the constraint \( \sum\limits_{i=1}^{s_c} {A}_{C_i} \beta_i={B}_{C} \) enforced (i.e., when prior knowledge is taken into account), and (ii) without the constraint \( \sum\limits_{i=1}^{s_c} {A}_{C_i} \beta_i={B}_{C} \) (i.e., when prior knowledge is not taken into account).
-In Fig.~\ref{alphaL}, the infinity norm of $l=[l_1,l_2,l_3,l_4]^\top$ is plotted against the noise scaling factor $\alpha$ for different data lengths $T = 5, 10, 15$ and $\lambda = 0.99$.
-As illustrated, including the constraint imposed by prior knowledge leads to a tighter approximation of the disturbance effect by reducing the size of the uncertainty set, resulting in smaller values of \( l_j \).
-Moreover, increasing $\alpha$ shows that larger noise levels lead to higher values of $\|l\|$.
-However, the constrained approach (which is our proposed approach) demonstrates better robustness than the unconstrained one (which is the approach without accounting for prior knowledge), as it results in smaller values of $\|l\|$.
-Since the main optimization in \eqref{LPf} minimizes \( \rho \), which bounds the norm of \( V_K \) (and hence the control input), and this \( \rho \) is scaled by \( l_j \), smaller \( l_j \) values allow the optimization to remain feasible with less conservative solutions.
+To assess the impact of uncertainty modeling on the feasibility and conservativeness of the controller synthesis, we compare two cases in the computation of \( l_j \) in \eqref{lj}: (i) with the constraint \eqref{Eq1} is enforced (i.e., when data and prior knowledge are taken into account), and (ii) without enforcing it.
 Fig.~\ref{alpha} shows the feasibility percentage of the optimization problem \eqref{LPf} in terms of the noise scaling factor with $\lambda = 0.99$.
-As depicted, the constrained approach exhibits a higher feasibility rate for all values of $T$, and increasing the data length $T$ improves the feasibility.
-This is because, as the data length increases, the uncertainty set can be updated and becomes smaller, leading to better feasibility even at higher noise levels.
+As depicted, our conformal constrained approach exhibits a higher feasibility rate for all values of $T$.
+As the data length increases, the uncertainty set becomes smaller, resulting in improved feasibility.